September is fall prevention awareness month.

 6 Move about in the home simulating all of the tasks you would need to do throughout the day, and look for anything that might hinder safety: getting in and out of bed, getting dressed, accessing medications, preparing food, getting the newspaper or mail, answering the telephone, reaching for laundry detergent, getting to and from the car.

 7 Don’t forget about checking the fit and safety of: hearing aids, glasses, supportive shoes, clothes that are easy to get on and don’t drape at the feet, safety necklace, walking aids, and any other medical equipment.
+Check cane tips periodically for wear.

-Daily Activities to prevent or limit falls:
+Daily activities to prevent or limit falls:

-9 Get good sleep, and if at all possible sleep in a bed.
+9 Prioritize sleep, and if at all possible sleep in a bed.
 If you sleep in a recliner your hips are not able to fully extend, and over time they may become tight.
 Tight hip flexors may cause you to lean forward when you walk, decreasing your posture and balance reactions.

 10 Make sure to drink water and stay hydrated.
 We emphasize that thought a lot during the hot summer months, but I have had many patients become dehydrated and sick during the winter months, also.

 11 Take your medications faithfully and correctly.
 Review and limit medications as able.
 The less medications that you take means fewer side effects or possible interactions.
+Likewise, Keep your health records organized to help with not over or under medicating your self or loved one.
+(Check out this post: 10 Tips to be an Organized Caregiver)

 12 Pay attention to your diet.
 High or low blood sugar, and not enough protein, are common issues that can lead to someone becoming weak or unsteady.